Montage Setup Dialog

 When a montage is set up by the Navigator, it will compose a list of pieces that do not need to be acquired because they fall outside the polygon used to define the montage area.
 The option allows one to acquire the complete array of pieces, including ones on the list to skip.

-If this option is checked, then when you take a montage manually, the program will ask whether you want to make a Navigator map.
-It is available only when the Navigator is open.
+If this option is checked, then when you take a montage manually, the program will make it a Navigator map.
+It is available regardless of whether Navigator is open, in case you open it after setting up the montage.
 It is turned on when you set up a montage through the Navigator; otherwise it is off by default.
-If you answer with 'Cancel' by mistake when asked if you want to make a map, you can use this option to re-enable the offers to make a map.

 Use Montage mapping, not Record parameters